Congressional District # 07

 U.S. EPA presented the Proposed Plan, identifying the Preferred Remedial Alternative, to the public in Springfield, Ohio in June 2010.
 The public comment period closed August 11, 2010.
-U.S. EPA is currently reviewing comments received on the Proposed Preferred Remedial Alternative.
-Comments submitted include a newly proposed cleanup alternative from a PRP.
+U.S. EPA reviewed comments received on the Proposed Preferred Remedial Alternative.
+Comments submitted included a newly proposed cleanup alternative from a PRP.
 U.S. EPA determined that a Remedial Alternative significantly different from the June 2010 Preferred Remedial Alternative is the best choice to clean up the site, and issued a revised Proposed Plan in May 2011 and re-opened the public comment period.
 The re-opened public comment period ran from May 31 to July 30, 2011.
 U.S. EPA presented the new Proposed Plan to the public in Springfield, Ohio on June 22, 2011.
 On September 28, 2011, U.S. EPA issued a Record of Decision (ROD) for the site, documenting the selected cleanup action of Alternative 9a.
-U.S. EPA will begin negotiations with the PRPs in late 2012 for completing the Remedial Design for the site.

-U.S. EPA meets periodically with the Community Advisory Group, the Citizens for Wise Approaches Toward Environmental Resources (CF/WATER), to update the group on Site cleanup progress.
+U.S. EPA met periodically with a Community Advisory Group, the Citizens for Wise Approaches Toward Environmental Resources (CF/WATER), to update the group on Site cleanup progress.

-There has been Congressional interest from U.S. Senator Sherrod Brown, U.S. Representative Steve Austria (Beavercreek), and U.S. Representative Jim Jordan (Urbana).
+There has been Congressional interest from U.S. Senator Sherrod Brown, U.S. Senator Rob Portman, and U.S. House of Representatives Speaker John Boehner (8th District).

 ContactsRemedial Project Manager, U.S. EPA